zhannar/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-> `ls -1` : lists all the files in a given directory, 1 per line `ls -R` : lists all the files in a given directory + subdirectories `ls -l` : same as ls -l but without the owner's name `ls -m`: display names in a single line, with commas separating names `ls -x` : same as ls but outputs across rows, instead of by columns
+* `ls -1` : lists all the files in a given directory, 1 per lin
+* `ls -R` : lists all the files in a given directory + subdirectorie
+* `ls -l` : same as ls -l but without the owner's nam
+* `ls -m`: display names in a single line, with commas separating name
+* `ls -x` : same as ls but outputs across rows, instead of by column

 ---